Problem to solve:

 Kurmura, Lays, Mad Angles, Dahi, Chocolate.

 None of these choices were healthy, not to mention, that almost none of the snacks were actually meant for kids!
-And while feeding the child was a big concern for mothers, they didn’t have too many options.
+And while feeding the child was a big concern for mothers, but the mother didn’t have too many options for what she could feed her child.
 For ideas of the food, she depended on the tried and tested food items that the elders in the family and the mother’s friends knew of.

 All the primary research with mothers and kids and extensive discussions with the founders, helped us finally distill the truth of our brand.
 We decided to build the brand around the endearing bond that exists between a mother and her child.
 This became our seed idea and defined everything we did for the brand after.